cilium/cilium/Documentation/contributing/release/index.rst

 Release Management
 ------------------

-This section describes the release processes for tracking, preparing, and creating new Cilium releases.
-This includes information around the release cycles and guides for developers responsible for backporting fixes or preparing upcoming stable releases.
+This section includes information around the release cycles and guides for developers responsible for backporting fixes.

+Release preparation steps can be found under `github.com/cilium/release <https://github.com/cilium/release/issues/new/choose>`_.

 .. toctree::
    :maxdepth: 2

    organization
    backports
-   stable
-   rc
-   feature

 The best way to get help if you get stuck is to ask a question on the `Cilium Slack channel <https://cilium.herokuapp.com>`_.
 With Cilium contributors